Supraboy981322/Basic-Discord-notification-for-100-off-GOG-and-Steam-games/README.md

 > [!NOTE]
 > I am doing a rewrite of this in Go (in my spare time), but I will only update this repository each time a new store is completely integrated.

+> [!Warning]
+> The install script is currently broken, please do not use the install script.
+It is the last step of the rewrite.

 # free-games-checker

 ### A Basic Discord bot for games that are 100% off on GOG and Steam